tobiasstenberg/DOTFILES/README.md

 * notification daemon: dunst + dunstify

 ## TO DO
+Make inner and outer padding a setting that can be set from within .Xresources
+Make a directory within .xres which has template layouts and color schemes for polybar and rofi
-Find a way to merge Xresources into polybar with xrdb
+Find a way to dynamically change GTK2 and GTK3 themes based on .Xresources
-Scale down the interfaces of GTK applications like GIMP and Inkscape
-Find a more suitable way of loading different files for Xresources
 Make a custom rofi menu to show i3 keybindings
+Make a custom rofi menu to show vim keybindings for transitioning full time to vim Scale down the interfaces of GTK applications like GIMP and Inkscape
 Configure appearance of dunst and dunstify

 Add following features to dunst: